Careers Education Information Advice and Guidance

 What is the point of Careers Education?

 Our world is changing fast!
-Despite the credit crunch, it is predicted that the global economy will double in size by 2030.
-By 2020 there will be 3 million fewer low skilled jobs than today and today’s learners will have had 10 jobs by the time they are 38.
+It is predicted that the global economy will double in size by 2030.
+Statistics suggest that by 2020 there will be 3 million fewer low skilled jobs than today and today’s learners will have had 10 jobs by the time they are 38.
 Our children will need different skills to those that we developed at school.
 Most importantly they will need skills that they can transfer to a variety of different jobs.

 Our careers programme aims to support all of our young people in the growth and progress towards a fulfilling life.
 Government guidelines suggest that good careers information is based around six major principles: empowering young people to plan and manage their own futures, responding to the needs of each learner, providing comprehensive information and advice, raising aspirations, actively promoting equality of opportunity and challenging stereotypes, helping young people to progress.
-Christ the King strives to meet these principles using activities such as the Progress Journal, mock interviews, Choices Days and careers interviews.
+Christ the King strives to meet these principles through engagement with employers and using activities such as mock interviews, Choices Days and careers interviews.

 Throughout their time at Christ the King, students will be involved in many of the following: